ansible/galaxy_ng/profiles/insights/README.md

 ## Usage

-*Add a description detailing what this profile does and any extra instructions for using it.*

 **NOTE**: This will not work with the galaxy_ng/ui profile.
 To run the UI follow the instructions here: https://github.com/ansible/ansible-hub-ui#develop-in-insights-mode.

 Run galaxy ng with the configurations required to launch in insights mode for developing on console.redhat.com.